Parenthood and happiness: It’s more complicated than you think

 All of this suggests that, while parenthood in and of itself may not be the ticket to happiness, how mothers and fathers see themselves as parents is clearly linked to their overall sense of well-being.

-Kim Parker is Associate Director of the Pew Research Center’s Social & Demographic Trends Project.
+Kim Parker is Director of Social Trends Research at the Pew Research Center.